alxwen711/alxwen711.github.io/entries/May1.md

 Problems A and B were solved quickly without much trouble.
 [Problem C](https://codeforces.com/contest/1684/problem/C) was interesting, but not because of the problem itself.
 The solution to C is quite simple:

 - Check if each row is sorted.
 If they are, then no swap is needed, and something like “1 1” can be outputted.

 - If a row is unsorted, copy it and check how many values differ.

 - If exactly two values differ, swap the two columns with wrong values and check again.
 Otherwise, 3+ values differ, and 1 swap cannot fix the grid.

 - If after a swap there is still an unsorted row, then 1 swap cannot fix the grid.

 It’s a simple solution, and I had no problems with it.
-So did around 6000 other coders, but what proceeded to happen is a phenomenon that I like to call a STA, a System Test Armageddon.
+So did around 6000 other coders, but what proceeded to happen is a phenomenon that I like to call a **STA**, a System Test Armageddon.
 From the 6736 coders who made a submission on Problem C, only 2935 received the Accepted verdict, meaning that nearly half of all submissions were victims of passing the pretests, but failing on a main test.
 This is a regular occurrence on CodeForces, but to see a STA of this scale is very rare, and is usually caused by pretests missing a key edge testcase.
 This wasn’t a language based issue like I initially thought, and the reasons behind this STA are still out of my grasp.
 What I can say is that within Python, there is already a built in sorting algorithm called with .sort(), and it’s best to rely on these in contests rather than creating ones that could be error prone, since most submissions that failed the main tests did so on a case where the array had duplicate values, something that could be unaccounted for by self-made sorting algorithms.

 [Problem D](https://codeforces.com/contest/1684/problem/D) was different in that I still have no idea why my algorithm works, but I somehow got the Accepted verdict.
 The method I used is as follows: